Halifax Explosion: Legacy

 The response to the explosion from Boston and the appreciation in Halifax cemented ongoing warm Boston–Halifax relations.
 In 1918, Halifax sent a Christmas tree to Boston in thanks and remembrance for the help that the Boston Red Cross and the Massachusetts Public Safety Committee provided immediately after the disaster.
 That gift was revived in 1971 by the Lunenburg County Christmas Tree Producers Association, which began an annual donation of a large tree to promote Christmas tree exports as well as acknowledge Boston's support after the explosion.
-The gift was later taken over by the Nova Scotia Government to continue the goodwill gesture as well as to promote trade and tourism.
+The gift was later taken over by the Nova Scotia government to continue the goodwill gesture and to promote trade and tourism.
 The tree is Boston's official Christmas tree and is lit on Boston Common throughout the holiday season.
 In deference to its symbolic importance for both cities, the Nova Scotia Department of Natural Resources has specific guidelines for selecting the tree and has tasked an employee to oversee the selection.